 A real estate lawyer can be a wise investment.
 Take the time to go through the interview process, to ensure that you get someone you can work with.
 The legalities of transferring land ownership can be dodgy, and a lawyer can be your best defense against future legal troubles.
 A good lawyer can charge several hundred to over a thousand dollars for their services, but the thousands of dollars saved in legal fees, later on, makes this a good expense.

 4. Make the offer.

 This can be a maze of “buyer”, “seller”, “chattels”, “deposit”, and “completion”.
-We’ll be happy to prepare the paperwork and go through it with you before submitting it.
+Through our Fargo First Time Home Buyers Program, we’ll be happy to prepare the paperwork and go through it with you before submitting it.
 Remember, the seller may reject or counter your offer, so even at this late date, avoid setting your heart on the home you hope to own.
 You may need to make an electronic funds transfer to the seller’s broker for earnest money—to prove the seriousness of your offer.

 5. Get all inspections done.